alecramsay/pg/docs/index.markdown

 I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
-Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and developed a theoretically sound solution, based on Balzer's work.
+Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and developed a solution, based on Balzer's work.

-### Results

-TBD: More ...

 ---